6229 Tursachan: Rotation period

 In September 2010, a rotational lightcurve of Tursachan was obtained from photometric observations in the R-band by astronomers at the Palomar Transient Factory in California.
 Lightcurve analysis gave a rotation period of 16.596 hours with a brightness amplitude of 0.57 magnitude, indicative of an elongated shape (U=2).

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Tursachan measures between 10.34 and 11.603 kilometers in diameter and its surface has an albedo between 0.07 and 0.089.

 The Collaborative Asteroid Lightcurve Link assumes an albedo of 0.08 and calculates a diameter of 8.61 kilometers based on an absolute magnitude of 13.69.

 Naming

-This minor planet was named after the term "Tursachan", which means "Standing Stones" in the Gaelic language, and refers to the stones often placed in circles during the Neolithic (approximately 10,000 BC to 2000 BC) on the British Isles.
+This minor planet was named after the term "Tursachan", which means "Standing Stones" in the Gaelic language (Tursachan is the plural form of Tursa, meaning in Gaelic "megalith, monolith, menhir"), and refers to the stones often placed in circles during the Neolithic (approximately 10,000 BC to 2000 BC) on the British Isles.
 These stones may have been used to follow the seasons and mark astronomical events.
 The official naming citation was published by the Minor Planet Center on 11 February 1998 (M.P.C.
 31296).